userlond/drift/README.md

 	// Add base styles to the page.
 See the "Theming"
 	// section of README.md for more information.
 	injectBaseStyles: true,
+  // Highlight the region of the image that is being zoomed.
+  highlightImage: false,
+  // The color of the highlight.
+Only matters if `highlightImage` =
+  // true.
+  highlightColor: 'rgba(0, 0, 0, 0.5)'
 };

 new Drift(document.querySelector('img'), options);